antonvh/antonsmindstorms-docs/docs/source/index.rst

 SerialTalk
 __________

-Serial Remote Procedure call, that works over UART, sockets and BT RFComm.
+Serial Remote Procedure call works over UART, sockets, and BT RFComm.
-In fact it works over any serial protocol.
+In fact, it works over any serial protocol.
 The protocol is the same as UartRemote, but it is generalized to work over more channels than just UART.
+The protocol is compatible.

 :doc:`/Software/serialtalk`